a-sync/canvas-whiteboard/README.md

 # Canvas whiteboard

 ## Usage
-Init a whiteboard object with a canvas element's id.
+Initialize a whiteboard object with a canvas element's id.
 You must set a buffer handler to enable drawing.
 You can define the default option values for the object.
 ```html